Kongsberg Spacetec

-Kongsberg Spacetec AS or KSPT or Spacetec A/S, is a supplier of space ground systems and services and is apart of Kongsberg Defence & Aerospace's Space & Surveillance division.
-The department of ground stations is based in Tromsø, Norway.
-The company is co-located with Kongsberg Satellite Services (KSAT) and Tromsø Satellite Station (TSS).
+Kongsberg Spacetec AS or KSPT or Spacetec A/S, is a supplier of space ground systems and services.

+The company is now a part of Kongsberg Defence & Aerospace's Space & Surveillance division.
+The ground stations division is based in Tromsø, Norway.
+The division is co-located with Kongsberg Satellite Services (KSAT), formerly Tromsø Satellite Station (TSS).

 History

 The company was established by some of the most experienced employees of Tromsø Satellite Station, which had been operating since 1967.
-They originally established Drive Electronics in 1982, but it was bankrupt two years later.
+They originally established Drive Electronics in 1982, but it went bankrupt two years later.
 The company was re-established as Spacetec, which was registered on 11 December 1984.
 The company was established with a share capital of NOK 5 million or NOK 1,000 per share.
 Along with Norsk Data, Computas, Informasjonskontroll and Noratom, Spacetec established the joint venture Norspace to act as supplier to the European Space Agency.
 By 1986, the company had eighteen employees.
 It received a state subsidy of NOK 6.25 million to finance its expansion.

 This resulted in a contract to deliver a ground station system to Esrange in Kiruna, Sweden.
 The Norwegian Defence Research Establishment developed an application of synthetic-aperture radar for satellites at this was to be commercialized by Spacetec and Norsk Data.
 In July 1988, the company signed a contract to deliver equipment worth NOK 26 million to TSS in partnership with Norsk Data.
 This involved Spacetec designing a downlink and image processing software for ERS-1 which needed to be capable of handling 100 megabits per second.
 The new ground station was to be completed in 1989 and operational by April 1990.
 Also in 1988, Norspace signed an agreement to deliver telemetry components for ESA's Columbus module for the International Space Station.
 In December Spacetec signed an agreement with ESA to develop a system to transfer satellite data from magnetic tapes to optical discs.

 During 1989, Spacetec participated in a cooperation with TSS and the University of Tromsø in developing technology to send satellite images to customers in the course of minutes, rather than hours and days, through the use of broadband.
 After ten years of development, the Norwegian Defence Research Establishment launched its CESAR supercomputer, which was tailor-made for analysis of SAR images and had been developed in cooperation with Spacetec.
 It allowed for the analysis of a 100 by 100 km2 surface area in eight minutes.
 In November 1990, Spacetec signed an agreement with ESA to develop and supply a simulator to test and verify the launching ramp of the Ariane 5 rockets.
 Spacetec cooperated with the Norwegian Meteorological Institute to develop a processing system for the latter to utilize satellite data for meteorology.
 With two years of development, Spacetec planned to sell the technology to other users.
 In 1993, Spacetec signed an agreement with ESA to deliver telemetry systems to ERS-2.